 -o outfile Where to write the result.
 If the source program is named 'foo.fut', this defaults to 'foo'. library Generate a library instead of an executable.
-Appends . c/.h to the name indicated by the -0 option to determine output file names.
-Werror Treat warnings as errors. -v verbose Enable debugging output.
+Appends . c/. h to the name indicated by the $-\circ$ option to determine output file names.
+Werror Treat warnings as errors. safe Ignore unsafe in program and perform safety checks unconditionally. -v verbose Enable debugging output.
 If compilation fails due to a compiler error, the result of the last successful compiler step will be printed to standard error. -h Print help text to standard output and exit. -V Print version information on standard output and exit.